Tyrn/wei/the-insider-en.typ

 had  been growing this  stuff but  the bailiff  rushed towards  him.
 Bemish turned around and drove away.

-     It was just before the sunset - he drove down a forest till  he found a nice lawn to  the  road's left.
+     It was just before the sunset---he drove down a forest till  he found a nice lawn to  the  road's left.
 He drove  into the lawn, turned the ignition off, lifted the hood and gazed at the engine.